-When you join a new company, you quickly build new relations to your new close colleagues.
-Similarly, but a bit slower… you build relations to other more distant colleagues in the company.
+When you join a new company, you quickly build new relations with your new close colleagues.
+Similarly, but a bit slower… you build relations with other more distant colleagues in the company.
 Until one day, you hit the maximum number of relations.
 (See Dunbar’s Number for inspiration).

 Relations are sticky!

 To get a new relation e.g. to a new colleague you then have to replace relations.
 But relations are sticky!
 Most people like to be around the ones they know, so replacing relations is not an activity most people engage actively in.

 Now enter an outsider acquiring your company.

 In the perfect world, this is where you again start to build…

 Build new relations with your new colleagues.
 Both close and distant colleagues.
 So the intended value creation from the merger can be realized.

 But here is the breaking news to most Executives involved in M&A.